 How To Get To Uttoxeter Racecourse

-Light aircraft (primarily helicopters) are permitted to land on the course for race events but must be agreed and arranged in advance.
+By air – light aircraft (primarily helicopters) are permitted to land on the course for race events but must be agreed and arranged in advance.
 For international travellers, Manchester and Birmingham Airports are the closest.

 Hotels Near Uttoxeter Racecourse

 Uttoxeter is only a small town, but there are plenty of budget and mid-range hotel options for those visiting the area.
 Premier Inn has a hotel just out of town, and slightly closer you’ll find the Bank House Hotel, White Hart Hotel and High View Cottage.